d-lebed/ha-samsungtv-encrypted/info.md

 # HomeAssistant - SamsungTV Encrypted Component

 This is a custom component to allow control of Encrypted SamsungTV devices in [HomeAssistant](https://home-assistant.io).
-This should work on H and J 2014/2015 models (according to [PySmartCrypto](https://github.com/eclair4151/SmartCrypto) specs) Is a modified version of the built-in [samsungtv](https://www.home-assistant.io/integrations/samsungtv/) with some extra features:
+This should work on H and J 2014/2015 models (according to [PySmartCrypto](https://github.com/eclair4151/SmartCrypto) specs).
+Is a modified version of the built-in [samsungtv](https://www.home-assistant.io/integrations/samsungtv/) with some extra features:

 # Additional Features: